daewon-gong/NanoPlotR/README.md

 The purpose of NanoPlotR is to allow visual interpretation of results from nanopore sequencing based RNA modification detection tools such as xPore (Pratanwanich et al., 2021).
-NanoPlotR enables fast and convenient ploting of RNA modification detection results for visualizization/interpretation of the results.
+NanoPlotR enables fast and convenient plotting of RNA modification detection results for visualization/interpretation of the results.

 NanoPlotR is unique from other R packages as there does not exist a R package that allows fast/convenient plotting of nanopore sequencing